WfInstances/WfInstances-gitHub-actions/nextflow/README.md

 ### Workflow Simulator

-The execution instances provided in this repository are compatible to any [simulator framework](https://wfcommons.org/simulation) that implements [WfFormat](https://github.com/wfcommons/wfformat).
+The execution instances provided in this directory are compatible with any [simulator framework](https://wfcommons.org/simulation) that implements [WfFormat](https://github.com/wfcommons/wfformat).